My.Family - Ancestors, Descendants and Others

 2. [S1067] Jim, compiler, family tree titled "The Phillips, Weber, Kirk, & Staggs families of the Pacific Northwest", published by Ancestry, wc.rootsweb.ancestry.com, from database ID jweber, updated May 2012, viewed May 2012 , .

-3. [S317] Wikipedia, On-line database of general knowledge contributed by the public, www.en.wikipedia.org, article: Thomas de Camville, viewed May 2012.
+3. [S317] Wikipedia, On-line database of general knowledge contributed by the public, http://en.wikipedia.org/, article: Thomas de Camville, viewed May 2012.

-4. [S3684] Lee, Sir Sidney, Dictionary of National Biography, London, England: London: Smith, Elder & Co, From 1885 to 1900, vol 8 p 404-405.
+4. [S3684] Lee, Sir Sidney, Dictionary of National Biography, London, England: London: Smith, Elder & Co, from 1885 to 1900, vol 8 p 404-405.

 5. [S204] Assumption of Researcher LSR.